neo4j-contrib/ec2neo/README.md

 NEO4J on AWS EC2
 ----------------

 CloudFormation templates that bootstrap Neo4j onto an Amazon EC2 machine, in Amazon Linux or Ubuntu flavours.
+These will install the _stable_ version of Neo4j.

 [Documentation](/README.CLOUDFORMATION.md)